parthibanloganathan/referlist-docs/docs/README.md

 # Getting started

-Add Referlist to your landing page in two steps
+Add Referlist to your landing page in less than 5 minutes

 # Install Referlist manually